Giachasidis/Giachasidis/README.md

 I'm a 17-year-old self-taught developer with a strong focus on building robust, scalable systems.
 I specialize in JavaScript, designing clean, modular architectures and performant applications for web, gaming, and automation ecosystems with precision and purpose.

-### What I Bring to the Table

-- **System Architecture** – Writing maintainable, testable code with emphasis on design, security, and long-term scalability.
-- **Developer Experience** – Building intuitive APIs and SDKs with clear documentation and seamless integration paths.

 ### Core Technologies

 | Area | Technologies | Focus |